jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Fallen Heroes

 It's important to note, while Rousseau's followers were politically free, they were economically desperate.
 Hunger, disease, unemployment, illiteracy were frequent after the American, French, and following revolutions.
 Rousseau's time was basically one of "economic anarchy."
-This was when Left/Right philosophies were born.
-Their writers like Edmund Burke and John Stuart Mill wanted liberty from kings.
+As we've already seen, this was when Left/Right philosophies were born.
+Their writers like Adam Smith, Edmund Burke, and John Stuart Mill definitely wanted liberty from kings.

 But they were also obsessed with economic growth to bring the people up from poverty.